Booplicate/MAS-Submods-SubmodUpdaterPlugin/README.md

             repository_name="Name_of_the_Repository_for_Your_Submod"
         )
 ```
 Alternatively, you can pass in the `Submod` object itself instead of its name.
 Whatever you feel would suit your needs!
+Also make sure that the name of the file you're defining your submod in is **unique**!
+For example you can use the name of your submod for it.

 There're currently 9 additional parameters you can use:
 - `should_notify` - toggles if we should notify the user about updates for this submod.
 Default `True`.